Découvrez le tissu jean : origine, caractéristiques et tendances

 Choose the ideal type of jeans that perfectly matches your sewing project.
 Consider the weight of the jeans depending on the type of garment or accessory you want to make.

-Classic jeans are a go-to choice for many sewing projects.
-Whether you prefer stretch or non-stretch, you get exceptional versatility.
-You can create an impressive variety of clothes and accessories, such as pants, jackets, overalls, skirts, dresses, bustiers, shorts, cushions, bags and even poufs.
+Classic denim is a go-to choice for many sewing projects.
+Whether you prefer it stretch or non-stretch, you benefit from exceptional versatility.
+You can create an impressive variety of clothing and accessories, such as pants, jackets, overalls, skirts, dresses, bustiers, shorts, cushions, bags and even beanbags.

-Also explore the endless possibilities of fine jeans, whether stretch or not, for making summer clothes and trendy accessories such as shirts, dresses, skirts, flowing pants, shorts, light jackets, bags, cushions, bananas and even tablecloths.
+Also explore the endless possibilities of fine denim, whether stretchy or not, for creating summer clothes and trendy accessories such as shirts, dresses, skirts, flowing pants, shorts, light jackets, bags, cushions, bananas and even tablecloths.

 Discover denim fabric: origin, characteristics and trends